-Below are some examples of claim scenarios and an explanation as to the most likely policy to respond to the incident:
+Below are some examples of claim scenarios and an explanation as to the policy to respond to the incident:

 1 A refuse operative alights a cab as the vehicle is still moving, albeit slowly.
-Upon making contact with the ground the operative slips and his foot/ankle are crushed by the moving vehicle.
+Upon contacting the ground the operative slips and his foot / ankle is crushed by the moving vehicle.

-Generally speaking if the operative still has one foot on the vehicle and the other on the ground the claim is most likely to be treated as a motor claim.
+If the operative still has one foot on the vehicle and the other on the ground the claim is most likely to be treated as a Motor claim.
 If both feet are off the vehicle and the operative has taken even the smallest of steps forward it is likely the claim will become an Employers' Liability claim.

 2 A refuse operative alights the vehicle and makes good their movement towards collecting a wheelie bin.
-Whilst moving the bin they sustain a strain.
+Whilst moving the bin they sustain a strain or other injury.

-Employers' liability.
+Employers' Liability claim.

-3 As a refuse operative removes a wheelie bin from the back of the refuse vehicle they let the bin slip from the mechanism and it hits a member of the public.
+3 As a refuse operative removes a wheelie bin from the back of the refuse vehicle, they let the bin slip from the mechanism, and it hits a member of the public.

-This is most likely to be a motor claim and not a possible public liability claims as the claim arises from the use of the vehicle including loading and unloading.
+This is most likely to be a Motor claim and not a possible Public Liability claim as the claim arises from the use of the vehicle including loading and unloading.

-4 As per (3) only this time the refuse operative is moving the wheelie binto the side of the road and they hit a member of the public with the bin
+4 As per (3) only this time the refuse operative is moving the wheelie bin to the side of the road and they hit a member of the public with the bin.

-This claim could be either a motor or public liability claim and it would turn on the precise facts of the incident.
-If the unloading of the bin was completed then the claim is public liability and however if the incident occurred whilst still in the motion of removing the bin from the vehicle mechanism it could be argued it is motor - a break in the process could move the claim to nearer to a public liability claim.
+This claim could be either a Motor or Public Liability claim and would turn on the precise facts of the incident.
+If the unloading of the bin was completed then the claim is Public Liability, however, if the incident occurred whilst still in the motion of removing the bin from the vehicle mechanism it could be argued it is Motor - a break in the unloading process could move the claim nearer to a Public Liability claim.

-5 Whilst the operative is collecting the wheelie bin from the side of the house they knock the fence/wall and cause damage -
+5 Whilst the operative is collecting the wheelie bin from the side of a house, they knock the fence / wall and cause damage.

-Public liability as the incident does not occur on the highway.
+Public Liability as the incident does not occur on the highway.

-6 An operative is attempting to enter the cab and the driver moves forward injuring their colleague.
+6 An operative is attempting to enter the cab, and the driver moves forward injuring their colleague.